 The establishment in that last photo (probably a restaurant) may be out of business, but the building itself appears well-maintained.
 None of the grillwork on the balconies is rusted, so it probably hasn’t been shuttered for long.
 But a trick camera angle is the only thing retaining the duplicity here.

 The surgery is much more obvious.

 Like the building in Memphis’ Beale Street, it’s an old façade with girders holding it up.
 But it does show some critical differences.
 On Beale Street, the girders stood front and center, occupying part of the sidewalk.
-Here in Mobile, the supports are a bit more subtle because they sit in the back.
+Here on Dauphin Street in Mobile, the supports are a bit more subtle because they sit in the back.
 But this façade also has something else supporting it; unlike Memphis, it’s more than a partition between the street and an open-air courtyard.